 Can you migrate Windows Server to new hardware machine

-When your Windows Server machine has aged badly and is in dire need of an upgrade, or you encounter some severe problems caused by hardware failures, system crashes, natural disaster or human error, you may want to upgrade to a new server.
-You do not need to reinstall Windows Server system from scratch and transfer data because Windows Server 2016 can be migrated to a new hardware along with the data.
+When your Windows Server machine has aged badly and is in dire need of an upgrade, or you encounter some severe problems caused by hardware failures, system crashes, natural disaster or human error, you may want to upgrade the old server to a new server.
+Actually, you do not need to reinstall Windows Server system from scratch and transfer data because Windows Server 2016 can be migrated to a new hardware along with the data.

 You need to take many things such as driver issues into consideration while migrating because it is new hardware.
-Luckily, Windows Server Backup has bare metal recovery which allows you to restore Windows Server backup image to dissimilar hardware.
+Luckily, Windows Server Backup (WSB) has bare metal recovery which allows you to restore Windows Server backup image to dissimilar hardware.